National Bank Financial Increases GDI Integrated Facility Services Inc. (GDI.TO) (TSE:GDI) Price Target to C$52.00

-GDI Integrated Facility Services Inc. (GDI.TO) (TSE:GDI) had its price target lifted by equities research analysts at National Bank Financial from C$46.00 to C$52.00 in a research report issued to clients and investors on Thursday, Anlyst Ratings reports.
+GDI Integrated Facility Services Inc. (GDI.TO) (TSE:GDI) had its price objective lifted by National Bank Financial from C$46.00 to C$52.00 in a note issued to investors on Wednesday, BayStreet.CA reports.
 The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price objective would suggest a potential upside of 14.16% from the stock’s current price.
+National Bank Financial’s target price indicates a potential upside of 15.53% from the stock’s previous close.
+National Bank Financial also issued estimates for GDI Integrated Facility Services Inc. (GDI.TO)’s FY2021 earnings at $1.57 EPS and FY2022 earnings at $1.97 EPS.

-A number of other research analysts have also recently weighed in on the stock.
-CIBC lifted their price objective on shares of GDI Integrated Facility Services Inc. (GDI.TO) from C$41.00 to C$47.00 in a report on Thursday.
-TD Securities upped their price objective on GDI Integrated Facility Services Inc. (GDI.TO) from C$45.00 to C$47.00 and gave the stock a “buy” rating in a research report on Thursday, November 12th.
+Several other equities analysts have also recently commented on the stock.
+TD Securities boosted their price target on shares of GDI Integrated Facility Services Inc. (GDI.TO) from C$45.00 to C$47.00 and gave the company a “buy” rating in a report on Thursday, November 12th.
+CIBC increased their price target on shares of GDI Integrated Facility Services Inc. (GDI.TO) from C$41.00 to C$47.00 in a research note on Thursday, January 7th.

-GDI Integrated Facility Services Inc. (GDI.TO) (TSE:GDI) last posted its earnings results on Tuesday, November 10th.
-The company reported C$0.57 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.24 by C$0.33.
-The firm had revenue of C$365.36 million for the quarter, compared to analyst estimates of C$352.78 million.
-Sell-side analysts expect that GDI Integrated Facility Services Inc. will post 1.6575737 earnings per share for the current year.
+GDI Integrated Facility Services Inc. (GDI.TO) (TSE:GDI) last issued its earnings results on Tuesday, November 10th.
+The company reported C$0.57 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.24 by C$0.33.
+The business had revenue of C$365.36 million during the quarter, compared to analyst estimates of C$352.78 million.
+Research analysts expect that GDI Integrated Facility Services Inc. will post 1.64 earnings per share for the current fiscal year.

 About GDI Integrated Facility Services Inc. (GDI.TO)